jeszeo24/connectED/README.md

 Hello!
 Welcome to Kejal's connectED app.

+As part of the (CodeOp) Feature Extension project phase, I (Jess) have forked and cloned her app to work on a:
+1. chat feature
+2. authentication feature
+3. individual notes view
-As part of the (CodeOp) Feature Extension project phase, I (Jess) have forked and cloned her app to work on a chat feature and an authentication feature.
-The notes route and front-end was also rejigged, so that each individual student has their own individual view of notes.
+- In the initial MVP, every user would be able to see all notes.
+The notes route and front-end were rejigged, so that each individual student has their own individual view of notes.

-From Kejal's two original tables of reflection and note, the users table was created to keep track of users (students vs staff) and user information.
-The second table added is the messages table, to store chat messages from the chat function.
+Adding on to Kejal's two original tables of reflection and notes, two additional tables were created.
+The users table was created to keep track of users (students vs staff) and user information.
+The second table added is the messages table, to store chat messages from the chat feature.

 Databases and Tables:
 - The name of the database: student_reflection